By the Rev. Dr. Ed Hird

 In more recent years, Paddy became the Senior Pastor of Capilano Christian Community on the North Shore, before stepping down to become the Professor of Marriage and Family at Carey Theological College on the UBC Campus.
 Over two years ago, I began to once again feel the call to do a part-time doctorate.
 E-mailing Paddy, I asked his advice as to where I might go to do my doctorate.
 Paddy responded, saying that he was being inducted at West Vancouver Baptist Church that very night Feb 26th 2009 as Carey Professor of Marriage and Family.
 I attended his induction, during which Paddy gave a hilarious talk on ‘Marriage for Dummies’.
 God spoke to me that evening, convincing me that I was to ‘step out of the boat’ and move forward on my doctorate.
 The exciting thing about the Carey Doctorate is that it is a part-time program designed specifically for full-time pastors.

-In the past two and a half years, I have learned and grown in so many ways at Carey.
+I have learned and grown in so many ways at Carey.
 Paddy’s own Doctoral Thesis was on how we process conflict.
 Paddy is passionate about conflict.
-I will be doing my Doctoral project on Strengthening Marriages, particularly looking at couple conflict and family systems theory.
+I did my Doctoral thesis on Strengthening Marriages, particularly looking at couple conflict and family systems theory.
 My vision is that many marriages will become more intimate, more life-giving as couples learn to embrace and celebrate the inevitable conflicts in their lives.
 I dream of couples who, instead of emotionally cutting off and running, choose to hang in there and learn how to really be present to each other in ways that do not take each out.